Sofronie Vulpescu

 Vulpescu was a target of particular vehemence from writer Tudor Arghezi, who in a 1913 article in Seara titled "Unghiile si sexul lui popa Iapă" ("The Fingernails and Sex of Father She-Goat") named him "His Most Porcine Excellence", "model pig of the Romanian Synod", "bishop louse" and "big bird".
 Later that year, Arghezi referred to the bishop as a "scabby and decayed he-goat", a worm emerged from pig feed, with a voice recalling the cries of the pig, skunk and hyena.
 The latter also received the appellation "three-way mongrel formed of a donkey, a mole cricket and a dog", a "mix of wild snouts and rotten meat", with a ram's hairdo and a goose's teary eyes.
 In Facla in 1911, Arghezi had already attacked Vulpescu as a risible mongrel, the offspring of a dog and a hen, both a shaggy dog-headed beast and a foolish egg-layer.
 He also alleged that the bishop was rabid, that he had a "stinking hand" and, being "foul-mouthed", had a double stench emanating from his mouth and his feet.
 Likening him to an outhouse due to the emanations from his mouth and his rectum, Arghezi accused Vulpescu of spitting into the mouths of altar boys, as though the "bishop's drool and mucus" were the Eucharist.
 The cleric was called "a big bird, recently raised out of a she-goat's roadside excrement", and said to deserve a gob of spit ten times the normal size.
-All sorts of repulsive material was said to come out of him: from the hair, "specks of mud, dandruff, bits of ground cereal"; mucus from the eyes, nasal material from the beard.
+All sorts of repulsive material were said to come out of him: from the hair, "specks of mud, dandruff, bits of ground cereal"; mucus from the eyes, nasal material from the beard.
 Accused of being a sexual pervert and corruptor of minors, he was called "the libidinous bishop", with a "pornographic mouth".
 His corpulence and sexual appetite was said to give him female attributes, namely "massive tits and an open sex", while his nose was likened to a "soft testicle".